Skip to content

 Runtime security

-Unlike SELinux, seccomp was not designed to isolate containers from each other, however, it will protect the host kernel from unauthorized syscalls.
-It works by intercepting syscalls and only allowing those that have been allowlisted to pass through.
-Docker has a default seccomp profile which is suitable for a majority of general purpose workloads.
-You can configure your container or Pod to use this profile by adding the following annotation to your container's or Pod's spec (pre-1.19):
+Seccomp works by intercepting syscalls and only allowing those that have been allowlisted to pass through.
+Docker has a default seccomp profile which is suitable for a majority of general purpose workloads, and other container runtimes like containerd provide comparable defaults.
+You can configure your container or Pod to use the container runtime's default seccomp profile by adding the following to the securityContext section of the Pod spec:

 securityContext: